tops4u/Ram-Tester/README.md

 - 100U$ in materials, for various tests etc.... (also some failures).
 - more than 60h to get the code working.

-There is a short YouTube Video that shows the Tester in action:<br/>
+There is a short YouTube Video that shows the Tester in action (Remark: current Version does no longer have the adapter for ZIP but builtin ZIP Socket):<br/>
 [![Youtube Demonstrator Video](https://img.youtube.com/vi/9TBlnfiTfQk/0.jpg)](https://www.youtube.com/watch?v=9TBlnfiTfQk "Demonstration")

 This is a hobbyist project, there is no warranty of any sort and usage is on your own risk.
 By using any information on this site you agree to this.
 Please read the license.